Moixa

-Moixa is a British cleantech company that develops software and hardware for better use of renewable energy.
-In the UK they are well known for producing smart batteries that are installed with solar panels on residential properties.
-The company also designs its GridShare Software which adds optimisation to the battery systems and can also be used to create a VPP with other batteries such as the work they do in Japan with ITOCHU.
+Moixa is a British cleantech company that develops software and hardware to optimise use of renewable energy.
+They produce smart batteries that are paired with residential solar panels.
+The company also designs "GridShare" Software which optimises battery systems, and can also be used to create virtual power plants (VPP) with other batteries, as in the work they do in Japan with ITOCHU.
 GridShare Software can also be used to add intelligence to other battery and EV Chargers to help use energy more efficiently and reduce the costs to the household.
-They have a team of around 70 employees in London who work on their battery hardware products and GridShare software.
+They have about 70 employees in London.

 History

 The company originally launched the Moixa Energy brand to produce a NiMH rechargeable battery called USBCell.
 The batteries included a USB connector to allow recharging using a powered USB port.
 The USBCell AA product, launched on 19 September 2006.
 Since then, the company has discontinued the USBCell and now focusses on clean technologies in the energy storage and smart charging domain.